-837. The Philippines has met all of the ToR for the information gathering process, except for applying the "best efforts approach" for past rulings (ToR I.4.2.2), identifying all potential exchange jurisdictions for future rulings (ToR I.4.2.1) and having in place a review and supervision mechanism (ToR I.4.3).
-The Philippines is recommended to apply the best efforts approach for past rulings with respect to identifying the ultimate parent company, to ensure that all potential exchange jurisdictions are identified swiftly for future rulings, and to have in place a review and supervision mechanism to ensure that all relevant information is captured adequately.
+893. The Philippines has met all of the ToR for the information gathering process, except for applying the "best efforts approach" for past rulings (ToR I.A.2.2), identifying all potential exchange jurisdictions for future rulings (ToR I.A.2.1).
+The Philippines is recommended to apply the best efforts approach for past rulings with respect to identifying the ultimate parent company, and to ensure that all potential exchange jurisdictions are identified swiftly for future rulings.

-B. The exchange of information
+B. The exchange of information (ToR II.B)

-Legal basis for spontaneous exchange of information (ToR II.5.1, II.5.2)
+Legal basis for spontaneous exchange of information (ToR II.B.1, II.B.2)

-- 838. The Philippines does not have the necessary domestic legal basis to exchange information on rulings spontaneously.
+- 894. The Philippines does not have the necessary domestic legal basis to exchange information on rulings spontaneously.
 This is because the Philippines is legally prohibited from sharing information on, or copies of, rulings other than to the applicant taxpayer.
-The Philippines is currently in the process of issuing regulations to allow the Philippines to spontaneously exchange information on rulings. - 839.
-The Philippines is a party to international agreements permitting spontaneous exchange of information, including double tax agreements with 43 jurisdictions.
-The Philippines has signed the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) ("the Convention") which is currently with the Philippine Senate for concurrence.
+The Philippines is currently in the process of issuing regulations to allow the Philippines to spontaneously exchange information on rulings. - 895.
+The Philippines has international agreements permitting spontaneous exchange of information, including double tax agreements with 43 jurisdictions.
+The Philippines signed the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention"), which is currently with the Philippine Senate for concurrence.
 Once the Convention enters into force, the spontaneous exchange of information could also be undertaken with jurisdictions that are covered by the Convention.

-Completion and exchange of templates (ToR II.5.3, II.5.4, II.5.5, II.5.6, II.5.7)
+Completion and exchange of templates (ToR II.B.3, II.B.4, II.B.5, II.B.6, II.B.7)

-- 840. As the Philippines does not yet have the legal basis for exchanges, the process for the completion and exchange of templates has not been put in place.
-The Philippines is recommended to put in place a process for the completion and exchange of templates to ensure the exchanges can take place as soon as the legal basis is in force. - 841.
+- 896. As the Philippines does not yet have the legal basis for exchanges, the process for the completion and exchange of templates has not been put in place.
+The Philippines is recommended to put in place a process for the completion and exchange of templates to ensure the exchanges can take place as soon as the legal basis is in force. - 897.
 For the year in review, as there is no domestic legal basis for exchange, no data on the timeliness of exchanges can be reported.